31/01/2025

 • Referring clients to essential services: HIV screening tests, ARV treatment, referrals for STIs examination and treatment, methadone treatment, Tuberculosis screening and treatment, mental health intervention support, etc.

-Project clients were also connected to other healthcare services based on their needs, health insurance cards, food packages during and after COVID-19 pandemic.
-Additionally, CBOs involved in implementing the project’s interventions also received capacity building through workshop and training sessions, which enabled them to master and leverage their knowledge, skills and roles.
-Furthermore, the project organized activities to promote close collaboration with local partners to improve access to healthcare services for clients in the most convenient manner, especially after the impact of COVID-19 pandemic.
+Project clients were also connected to other healthcare services based on their needs, health insurance cards, and food packages during and after the COVID-19 pandemic.
+Additionally, CBOs involved in implementing the project’s interventions also received capacity building through workshops and training sessions, which enabled them to master and leverage their knowledge, skills, and roles.
+Furthermore, the project organized activities to promote close collaboration with local partners to improve access to healthcare services for clients in the most convenient manner.

 2023 Key results